Kristopher Baker iOS roots · Product systems · AI-assisted workflows

-In the last couple of months, two different people asked me if I would share my Japanese-style resume.
-Not the English one.
-The 履歴書 and 職務経歴書.
-The formats a Japanese company actually asks for when you apply.
+In the last couple of months, two different people asked if I could share my Japanese-style resume.
+Not my English one.
+The 履歴書 and 職務経歴書 — the formats Japanese companies actually ask for when you apply.

 So I built JPResume, a small Swift CLI that turns a western-style resume into both Japanese formats and keeps them in sync.